m2mathew/drumsensei-blog/src/pages/decade-in-review-2010s/index.md

 ### Positive Experience

 I finished my fifth year at North Mesquite.
 Excellent culture.
-Students improving and a solid structure for the program.
-I also got a call that the Berkner High School percussion job was opening.
+Solid staff.
+Students improving and a good structure for the program.
+In the early summer I received a call that the Berkner High School percussion job was opening.
 I applied for Berkner, and I got the job.
-This meant a lot to me because my mom and her brothers went to Berkner.
+The North Mesquite program was in a good place to hand over to my successor Steven Washington.
+Working at Berkner meant a lot to me because my mom and her brothers went to Berkner.
 I also went to a feeder elementary school and junior high school for Berkner before my family moved to the nearby suburb of Rowlett way back in 1991.
-In 2002 I completed my student teaching at Berkner in the middle of my teaching the drum line and percussion lessons for two years at Berkner.
+In 2002 I completed my student teaching at Berkner and Apollo Junior High in the middle of my teaching the drum line and percussion lessons for two years at Berkner.
 The Berkner program has always meant a lot to me, and it still does!

 ![The Snare line from Berkner High School in November 2013](./2013-Berkner-snare-line.JPG)